6 ways you can get quality customer feedback

-Use contact forms on your website to facilitate an easy exchange of ideas between customers and your organization.
+Use contact forms on your website to facilitate easy exchange of ideas between customers and your organization.
 Don’t guide the feedback process by allowing customers to answer only a few pre-set questions.
-It’s in your own interest to keep the feedback as free flowing as possible.
+It’s in your own interest to keep the feedback as free-flowing as possible.

 Use a ticket management system in the backend so that every customer contact can be managed and tracked.

-User forums are one of the most effective ways to know what customers think about your products or services.
+User forums are another great way to learn what customers think about your products or services.
 These forums can be hosted by you or by third parties.
 Monitor these forums for valuable insights and interact regularly with the other members.

-But forums can’t be operated on a fire and forget basis.
-An absentee moderator or owner is the quickest way to turn an online forum into a dystopian wasteland.
-A dead forum hosted by you has the same impact as an abandoned social media profile or a crumbling store- none of them inspire buyer confidence.
+Keep in mind that you have to maintain and moderate your forum.
+An absentee moderator or owner quickly turn an online forum into a dystopian wasteland.
+A dead forum has the same impact as an abandoned social media profile or a crumbling store- none of them inspire buyer confidence.

-Live Chat is an important tool for customer feedback.
-Live chat is the next best thing to talking with a customer on the phone or face to face- you can get targeted feedback in real time.
+Live chat is an important tool for customer feedback.
+Chat is the next best thing to talking with a customer on the phone or face to face- you can get targeted feedback in real time.

 These days adding live chat functionality to your website is as easy as signing up for an email account.
 Pick a good solution that comes with features like robust analytics and live chat transfer.

 Surveys are also widely used to get customer feedback.
 Done right, they can uncover a lot of things that you might have overlooked otherwise.
 Design the questionnaire so that the questions are short and concise.
-Keep the user informed of the progress made and don’t have hundreds of questions in it.
+Keep the user informed of the progress made.

 Some further tips- be upfront about the objectives of the survey and give sufficient incentive for users to participate.
 At the minimum, create a report out of the results of the survey and gift it to them.